 Starch has a number of properties.

-- Starch as carbohydrate – Our main source of carbohydrate is starchy foods, which play an important role in a healthy diet.
+- Starch as carbohydrate – Our main source of carbohydrates is starchy foods, which play an important role in a healthy diet.
 Potatoes, bread, rice, pasta, and cereals are examples of starchy foods.

 - Starch as a non-reducing sugar – It takes more than one hemiacetal “needle” in a haystack of “acetals” to give a positive sugar-reduction test.
 As a result, polysaccharides are not classified as reducing sugars.
 Starch, for example, results in a negative test.
 Starch and sucrose are both blue, indicating that they are non-reducing sugars.